Nick Rimando: Real Salt Lake

 In 2010, RSL emerged as possibly the greatest defensive team in the history of Major League Soccer.
 With Rimando as goalkeeper, Salt Lake set an MLS record for fewest goals allowed in a single season - just 20 in 30 matches.
 Rimando also set club records for most shutouts in a single season (14) and longest shutout streak (568 minutes).
 Additionally, the team set a league record for highest goal differential (+25), but they were upset by FC Dallas in the first round of the playoffs and couldn't defend their MLS Cup title from the previous season.
 Despite his stellar season - one of the greatest ever by a keeper in American professional soccer - Rimando did not receive the MLS Goalkeeper of the Year award.
 Instead, it was given to Donovan Ricketts of the L.A.
 Galaxy, which caused some controversy around the league.

 On February 4, 2011, Rimando signed a contract extension with RSL that kept him with the club through the 2013 season.

-On March 3, 2013, Rimando became the 2nd MLS goalkeeper to earn 100 shutouts after a 2-0 win over the San Jose Earthquakes.
+On March 3, 2013, Rimando became the 2nd MLS goalkeeper to earn 100 shutouts after a 2–0 win over the San Jose Earthquakes.

 In December 2013, Real Salt Lake and Rimando traveled to Sporting Park in Kansas City, Kansas to face Sporting Kansas City for the MLS Championship Game.
 Rimando played well despite 10 degree temperatures.
 He made four major saves in the game.
 His third save was perhaps the best.
 Graham Zusi shot a high half volley, but Rimando tipped it over the crossbar.
-The game went on to penalty kicks after a 1-1 draw.
+The game went on to penalty kicks after a 1–1 draw.
 Rimando saved a penalty kick from Matt Besler, but Real Salt Lake lost in sudden death.

 On August 9, 2014, playing at home against his former club, D.C.
-United, Rimando secured the lead in career shutouts for an MLS goalkeeper in a 3-0 win.
+United, Rimando secured the lead in career shutouts for an MLS goalkeeper in a 3–0 win.

 On March 1, 2019, Rimando announced he would be retiring following the 2019 season.

-Rimando played his final game on October 23, 2019, away, in an 0-2 defeat against the Seattle Sounders, in the first season of single elimination MLS Cup playoffs, in regulation time.
-Despite having an injured left shoulder, Rimando made 7 saves.
-He said during the postgame interview, that he enjoyed his 20 years in MLS, gave so much to the sport, is grateful to the sport, grateful to everyone involved in his career, and will see what happens next.
+He played his final match on October 23, 2019, in a MLS Cup Playoffs match against Seattle Sounders FC at CenturyLink Field in Seattle, Washington.
+Rimando played with an injured left shoulder and made seven saves as Real Salt Lake lost 2–0 and were eliminated from the playoffs.
+He finished his MLS career with the league record in appearances (515), wins (223), saves (1,712), and shutouts (154).